NVIDIA/hpc-container-maker/RECIPES.md

   End-User License Agreement](https://www.pgroup.com/doc/LICENSE.txt).
   The default value is `False`.

-- `mpi`: Boolean flag to specify whether the MPI (and ScaLAPACK) components should be installed.
-If True, MPI (and ScaLAPACK) will be installed.
+- `mpi`: Boolean flag to specify whether the MPI component should be installed.
+If True, MPI will be installed.
 The default value is False.

 - `ospackages`: List of OS packages to install prior to installing the PGI compiler.
 For Ubuntu, the default values are `libnuma1` and